liutao23/DiffusionUavLoc/README.md

 * **Weakly supervised end-to-end training**: To reduce dependency on manual annotations.
 * **Cross-domain robustness**: Investigate better generalization methods across different seasons and cities.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify or extend the contents based on your project’s specifics.
-Let me know if you'd like to add any additional information.